Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 |Amended the path to save the compose file – this is for security, so the container has no access to the file contents.||14/04/2023|

 |Note and amendment made for NAS models with older Celeron CPUs||09/11/2023|

 I was looking for a free and also more privacy focused version of Grammarly to help with improving these guides and my writing in general and discovered LanguageTool.
 It has a free tier as well as premium options.
 But the part that sold it for me is that it could be self-hosted meaning your data stays local, and its source is open.

 Please note that the self-hosted server using Docker can only be used with the Browser and Office add-ons – unfortunately the desktop app does not support self-hosting.

 In this guide I will take you through the steps of getting it setup in Docker on your Synology NAS.

 When the tool is doing its checks it is a read heavy operation, I found that if you are checking large amounts of text it can take longer when running off of a hard drive array.
-I would recommend having an SSD read cache which will speed up things considerably.
+I would recommend either having an SSD read cache or if you have upgraded your systems’ memory this will speed up things considerably.

 Downloading the LanguageTool Image

 Now we can look at getting the container set up, open up Docker and go into the ‘Registry’ tab.